-Every classroom in our school uses the PBL Expectations Matrix, illustrated on page 8 and 9, as a basis for developing their behaviour standards.
-Using this matrix, the class teacher works with all students to explain exactly what each of the expectations look, sound and feel like in their classroom.
-The completed matrix is on display in every classroom, used as the basis of teaching expectations throughout the year and revisited regularly to address any new or emerging issues.
+Every classroom in our school uses the Four Pillars, ISC Universals and PBL Behaviour Matrix, illustrated on page 8, as a basis for developing their behaviour standards.
+Using these documents, the class teacher works with all students to explain exactly what each of the expectations look, sound and feel like in their classroom.
+The Four Pillars and Universals are on display in every classroom, used as the basis of teaching expectations throughout the year and revisited regularly to address any new or emerging issues.

-Focused Teaching
+Focused Teaching - Tier 2 Support